p76131416/classify-rv32i/README.md

 - **overcome**

 To debug this, I used `print_int_array` to print the matrices step by step, which eventually led me to identify that the issue was in the dot product implementation.
 I resolved this by ensuring that the multiplier was greater than or equal to the multiplicand for multiplication to proceed.
 If the multiplier was non-negative, the multiplication proceeded directly.
 If the multiplier was negative, both values were negated before performing the multiplication.
+I also changed the test cases in `unittests.py` related to dot product calculations to verify the correctness of the newly implemented function.

 ## matmul.s
 This is a function designed to operate matrix multiplication.